Donders-Institute/bidscoin/DISCLAIMER.rst

 BIDScoin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU General Public License along with BIDScoin.
 If not, see `https://www.gnu.org/licenses <https://www.gnu.org/licenses/>`__

 SPDX-License-Identifier: GPL-3.0-or-later